jyothismaraiaj/portfolio/intro.md

 - Gained proficiency in HPC systems through molecular dynamics simulations using GROMACS.
 - Conducted performance analysis (parallel scaling and convergence) of pi estimation using Open MPI.
 - Visualized HPC node usage and daily job queues using time series plots.
-- Developed an algorithm to generate an availability matrix for unused nodes.
+- Assisting in developing an algorithm to generate an availability matrix for unused nodes.
 - Created panel plots to illustrate available nodes based on resource utilization.
 - Optimized the algorithm runtime from nearly 40 minutes to 5 seconds by implementing computationally intensive components in C++ using Rcpp, improving performance and scalability.